Liechtenstein to San Marino by Public Transport: A Four-Country Overland Adventure

 Rimini to San Marino by bus

-- Catching the bus: There’s a bus stop near the main Rimini Rail station, look for the Napoleon Hotel, which could be a good option if you do decide to stay over, to save carrying a bag further than necessary (even if it’s a light one!.
+- Catching the bus: There’s a bus stop near the main Rimini Rail station.
+Look for the Napoleon Hotel, which could be a good option if you do decide to stay over, to save carrying a bag further than necessary (even if it’s a light one!.
 There are other bus stops in Rimini for the San Marino bus.
-We caught the bus from a stop along the beach (seasonal) and there’s one at the Arch of Augustus, so check the Bonneli Bus website for the best option for you.
+We caught the bus from a stop along the beach (seasonal), and there’s one at the Arch of Augustus, so check the Bonneli Bus website for the best option for you.

-- Bus journey: This takes 54 minutes for the full journey and runs regularly year round.
-It’s very scenic, especially at the start as the bus navigates it way out of Rimini and towards the end as you cross the border into San Marino and start climbing up Mount Tito.
-The coach is modern, clean snd comfortable.
-The passengers were a mixture of locals, day trippers, backpackers and people off to the San Marino Outlet Experience, for duty free shopping.
+- Bus journey: This takes 54 minutes and runs regularly year-round.
+It’s very scenic, especially at the start as the bus navigates out of Rimini and towards the end, as you cross the border into San Marino and start climbing up Mount Tito.
+The coach is modern, clean, and comfortable.
+The passengers were a mixture of locals, day-trippers, backpackers, and people off to the San Marino Outlet Experience for duty-free shopping.
 The outlet shoppers left the bus at Strada Rovereta on the outskirts of San Marino.
-Don’t get off here if you’re planning on seeing the historic city centre, stay on a bit longer.
+Don’t get off here if you’re planning on seeing the historic city centre; stay on a bit longer.

-Boneli Bus to Rimini Arch of Augustus – Buses also stop here for San Marino
+Arch of Augustus – Buses also stop here for San Marino

 Visit San Marino

-San Marino is one of Europe’s smallest countries and you’ll feel like you are stepping into another world.
+San Marino is one of Europe’s smallest countries, and you’ll feel like you are stepping into another world.
 Set high on Mount Titano, the historic centre rises above the surrounding Italian countryside in a dramatic cluster of stone towers, terraces, and medieval streets, with views stretching to the Adriatic.

 Things to do in San Marino

-- Visit the Public Palace of the Republic of San Marino and watch the changing of the guards
+- Visit the Public Palace of the Republic of San Marino and watch the changing of the guards.

-- Explore the walls and ramparts and take in the views, the best ones are at sunset
+- Explore the walls and ramparts and take in the views; the best ones are at sunset.

-- Find the picture perfect piazzas including Piazza della Libertà and Piazza Sant’Agata
+- Find the picture-perfect piazzas, including Piazza della Libertà and Piazza Sant’Agata.

-- Wander the cobbled streets and enjoy duty free shopping from an eclectic range of stores
+- Wander the cobbled streets and enjoy duty-free shopping from an eclectic range of stores.

-- Visit the museums, including one dedicated to vampires and another to medieval torture
+- Visit the museums, including one dedicated to vampires and another to medieval torture.

 - Take the cable car linking the upper medieval city with Borgo Maggiore below.